nickwongmeyer/Data-Modelling-with-Postgres/README.md

 Simple analysis could be completed though simple SQL syntax including ‘Aggregate sum, groupby.’
 Or more complex case, the data could be extracted and build a classification model in Machine learning.
 As I mentioned above, using python and sparkify could provide a much faster analysis which contain the elements of ‘Big Data’, this is the most important purpose of using Sparkify and python under this Data Modelling project.

-## 2. State and justify your database schema design and ETL pipeline.
+## 2.State and justify your database schema design and ETL pipeline.

 **Song Dataset**